redhat-openstack/website/source/uncategorized/lbaas.html.md

     | 5d6bd846-e044-4a8f-99f0-5ca1d006f8ef | rhel-http | qcow2       | bare             | 1690042368 | active |
     +--------------------------------------+-----------+-------------+------------------+------------+--------+

-Next, create a keypair to use with when we boot the image:
+Next, create a keypair to use when we boot the image:

     # nova keypair-add rdo-key > rdo-key.pem
     # nova keypair-list